wookey-project/driver-stm32f4xx-can/doc/api.rst

                                 __in  can_data_t    *data,
                                 __out can_mbox_t    *mbox);

-    /* did a message arrived in an Rx FIFO ? */ mbed_error_t can_is_txmsg_pending(const __in  can_context_t *ctx,
+    /* did a message arrive in an Rx FIFO ? */ mbed_error_t can_is_txmsg_pending(const __in  can_context_t *ctx,
                                             __in  can_mbox_t mbox,
                                             __out bool *status);